Dash-Industry-Forum/Ingest/DASH-IF-Ingest.bs.md

    ### Ingest source identification ###{#DASH_Ingest_Publisher_Identification}

-    1. The [=Ingest source=] MUST include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all allowed HTTP messages.
-The Receiving entity MUST log the received User-Agent, along with other relevant HTTP Header data to facilitate troubleshooting.
+    1. The [=Ingest source=] SHOULD include a User-Agent header (which provides information about brand name, version number, and build number in a readable format) in all allowed HTTP messages.
+The Receiving entity MAY log the received User-Agent, along with other relevant HTTP Header data to facilitate troubleshooting.

-   ### Common Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}
+   ### Additional Failure behaviors ###{#DASH_Ingest_Common_Failure_Behaviors}

-   The following items define the behavior of an ingest source when encountering certain conditions.
+   The following items defines additional the behavior of an ingest source when encountering certain error responses from the receiving entity.

     1. When the ingest source receives a TCP connection attempt timeout, abort midstream, response timeout, TCP send/receive timeout or 5xx response when attempting to POST content to the [=Receiving entity=], it MUST

          1a.
 For manifest objects: re-resolve DNS on each retry (per the DNS TTL) and retry indefinitely.

          1b.
 For media objects: re-resolve DNS on each retry (per the DNS TTL) and continue uploading for n seconds, where n is the segment duration.
-After it reaches the media object duration value, drop the current data and continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format at hand.
+After it reaches the media object duration value, drop the current data and continue with the next media object, updating the manifest object with a discontinuity marker appropriate for the protocol format.
 To maintain continuity of the time-line, the ingest source SHOULD continue to upload the missing media object with a lower priority.
 Once a media object is successfully uploaded, the ingest source SHOULD update the corresponding manifest object to reflect the now available media object.
 Note that many HLS clients do not like changes to manifest files, such as removing a previously present discontinuity, so care should be taken in choosing to make such updates.

-    2. Upon receipt of an HTTP 403 or 400 error, for all objects (manifest and non-manifest), the ingest source MUST not retry and stop attempting to ingesting objects and provide a log or fatal error condition.
+    2. Upon receipt of an HTTP 403 or 400 error, the ingest source MAY be configured to NOT retry sending the fragments, as defined in the general protocol        behavior

    ## HLS specific requirements ##{#HLS_Ingest_specific_requirements}